jackpal/jackpal.github.io/_posts/2017-09-01-Family_Computers,_2017_Edition.md

 ---
 date: 2017-09-01 22:51
 tags: Home computing, iPhone, Windows, Planning
+title: Family Computers, 2017 Edition
 ---

-# Family Computers, 2017 Edition

 A quick update on my family's computers, as we start the 2017-2018 school year